By reader request, here are some favorite curricula for teens with special needs.

 Favorite Curricula for Teens with Special Needs

 There’s not ONE right way to homeschool high school because there’s not ONE kind of homeschool high schooler!
 All teens have different academic strengths and academic weaknesses.
 When the weaknesses are pronounced enough they can be considered special needs or learning disabilities.

-So we asked our homeschool mom-friends at 7Sisters Homeschool Facebook Group to share about their favorite high school curricula for teens with those learning differences.
+So we asked our homeschool mom-friends at 7Sisters Homeschool Facebook Group to share about their favorite high school homeschool curricula for teens with special needs.
 (Note: We are not affiliates for any of these publishers, although we are especially fond of our own curriculum.)